jo67893WHU/jo-mengling/content/gallery/index.md

 ## Dec.2022
 ## Lunch Talk
-Marking the moment I tried to be brave and make smart decision. signing in a lunch talking, and it is valuable, full of Prof.Qu's wisdom, encouraging and healing, much more than expected...
+Marking the moment I tried to be brave and make smart decision. signing in a lunch talking, and it is valuable, full of Prof.Qu's wisdom, encouraging and healing, much more than expected.

-&nbsp
-&nbsp
 &nbsp

 {{< gallery album="lunch-talk">}}